 Customers tend to shy away from cluttered areas unless they are on the hunt for something specific, so carefully design your store to create clear paths for your customers to walk along.
 This is where making use of a retail design agency could be useful as when planned carefully, it is possible to create a path that leads customers past all of your important products.
 The more products your customers see, the more likely they will be to find something they wish to purchase.

 The last chance you have to make a sale is at the point of purchase.
 This is the area around the checkout and is often the area customers make impulse purchases whilst they are waiting to pay for their goods.
 This is the ideal location for promotional stands and new products as the customer’s attention will be focused on their surroundings as they are waiting in the queue.
 Again, less is more as cluttered areas do not hold the customer’s attention for very long.

 Take a look at our extensive retail design portfolio and get in touch today to find out more about what we can do for you and your business.

 The Boxpark in Shoreditch is the world’s first pop up shopping centre.
 Constructed from refitted shipping containers, it’s home to a plethora of independent fashion brands, galleries and cafes.
 In such a unique space, small brands are able to support each other, creating a truly inspiring space for retailers and shoppers alike.
 While Boxpark is the first, we hope to see more pop up malls appearing around the world, making independent talent available to all.

 It seems as though instead of becoming a dying out trend, pop up shops are about to become more popular than ever with a wider range of businesses investing in temporary spots.
 As a retail design agency Design4Retail play an active role in creating exciting and inspiring pop up shops for the British high street.
-If your business could benefit from our skills and expertise, get in touch with us today and we can help you reach a whole new base of customers around the country.
+If your business could benefit from our skills and expertise, or you would like to learn about more top tips in retail design, get in touch with us today and we can help you reach a whole new base of customers around the country.